-I wanted to die, there was no questioning the desire.
-It was as if I could see the next thirty years and exactly how they’d play out.
-Every waking moment made me feel like Alex tied down to a seat in a movie theater with clamps on his eyelids forced to watch the horrible images assuming his consciousness and blurring his reality.
+I wanted to die.
+There was no questioning the desire.
+It was as though I could see exactly how the next thirty years would play out.
+Every waking moment made me feel like Alex tied down to a seat in a movie theater with clamps on his eyelids being forced to watch the horrible images assuming his consciousness and blurring his reality.
 I wanted so badly to fast forward through the next thirty years because I already knew how my movie ended and I was tired of watching it.
-I looked at the arm holding the steering wheel and saw the man rolling a boulder up a hill that would never hold a boulder and remembered the arm was mine and why I had scarred it with that particular image.
+I looked at the arm holding the steering wheel and saw the man rolling a boulder up a hill and remembered the arm was mine and why I had scarred it with that particular image.
 Sisyphus wasn’t frightened by futility, but I was.
 It reminded me that if I could just roll that boulder up the hill one more time I’d be a hero.
 I also thought girls would like me more with painted skin.
 My eyes turned away from my tattoos and looked up at the bits of light that penetrated the dense canopy.
 Old Cutler road in Coral Gables might be the most beautiful street in the world, I wouldn’t know.
 I continued to drive without incident but suddenly I couldn’t see the world.
 I saw black and white images moving at twenty-four frames per second as if they were experienced in my waking life.
 I knew the film immediately; it had affected me at a young age.
 A woman was raped.
 There were four witnesses and each of them told a completely different story about the same incident.
-I must have been fifteen years old; that film changed the way I understood the world and confirmed a sneaking suspicion I had always held, that it was all bullshit and there was no such thing as the truth.
+I must have been fifteen years old; that film changed the way I understood the world and confirmed a sneaking suspicion I always held, that there was no such thing as truth.
 Looking up at the canopy must have triggered the opening images of that film.
-It was absurd, but it was true.
+Absurd but true.